MikeTheReader/advent-of-code-2019/src/day-1/README.md

 Pretty straightfoward to call the original method recursively.
 Only thing I originally don't like about it is calling the original method twice.
 May try refactoring that.

 Yes, changing from a do..while to a while loop and calculating initial value first, kept me from having to call the method twice.
 I like that a bit better.

+The solution `executeSecondHalf` method looked very similar to the first half implementation, just changing out the call to use the recursive function.